MatthewHaas/genetic_diversity/README.md

 **Figure 2d.** Principal component analysis plot (PC1 vs PC2) for the temporal samples<br>
 <img src="images/Figure_4_210820_temporal_pca_incl_nonbiallelic.png" width="500">

+** Tables**

+The Transition/Transversion ratios were generated using the script [calculate_TsTv_vcftools.sh](calculate_TsTv_vcftools.sh).
+Additional details can be found within the directory containing the script.

 ## awk_filtering_scripts (directory)
 These scripts are short and simple awk commands to pre-filter the tab-separated (TSV) files that contain the output of the normalize.awk script.
 The normalize.awk script can be found in this repository and is used to extract SNP information from the VCF files.